Jlevbury/React_study/reference.md

+## Introduction to React
-Great!
-Before we begin, I want to highlight that React is a JavaScript library for building user interfaces, primarily for single-page applications.
+React is a JavaScript library for building user interfaces, primarily for single-page applications.
 It's used for handling the view layer in web and mobile apps.
 React allows you to design simple views for each state in your application, and it will efficiently update and render the right components when your data changes.

 Now, let's start setting up a new React project.
 We'll be using `create-react-app`, which is a command line interface (CLI) tool that helps us to create a new React application with a modern build setup with no configuration.
 It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production.

+## Starting a new project
 Here are the steps to create a new React project using `create-react-app`:

 1. **Install Node.js and npm**: Since you mentioned that you have experience with Node.js, I assume you have it installed on your system.
 If not, you can download it from the official website.
 The Node.js installation will also install npm (Node Package Manager), which we need for managing our project's dependencies.